Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 By special guest author Keith J. Cunningham

-Most people never get training in negotiation, yet it is one of the most essential skills in business and in life.
+Most people never get training in the key concepts of negotiation, yet it is one of the most essential skills in business and in life.
 We are constantly negotiating – to get bigger, better deals in our favor.
-In How I Do Business, I took the years of studying and having direct experience in negotiation and translated it into some base components, breaking down what it takes to become a great negotiator and the pitfalls to avoid. *Even accomplished negotiators can pick up some tips to augment their skills and learn more techniques to take their business to the next level.
+In How I Do Business, I took the years of studying and having direct experience in negotiation and translated it into some base components, breaking down what it takes to become a great negotiator and the pitfalls to avoid. *Whether you’re a novice to the art form or an accomplished negotiator looking to pick up some tips to augment your skills, you can always learn more techniques to take their business to the next level.

 The purpose of a negotiation

 Simply, the purpose of a negotiation is to maximize the meeting of your interests.
+You’re making an agreement with another person and in order for both of you to fully benefit, you use your negotiation skills to strike a deal.
 You don’t go into a negotiation to get the least amount that you can, do you?
 No, you want to get the most amount that you can.

 But here is the paradox: In order to get the most that you can, you must also meet the other person’s interests.
 For me to get all that I want, I have to give you what you want.
-This is where it gets tricky.
+This is where it gets tricky and negotiation strategies come into play.
 There is a way to get what you want, and give the other person what they want with less struggle.
 This is power negotiation.

 Components of every negotiation